 The hotel itself is pretty incredible.
 People wander in and out all day long admiring the space.
 The mix of industrial and modern is amazing.
 They have old Pearl Brewery merchandise, photos, brewery machinery, exposed ceilings… it really is a sight to see, whether you’re a hotel guest or not.

 I will say, if you’re looking for the elegance to continue into your individual room… it won’t.
 I’m sure the more expensive suites are more lavish, but the regular rooms are pretty sparse.
 It’s super nice, don’t get me wrong!
-It’s more… minimal that I expected.
+It’s more… minimal than I expected.
 Our view was pretty great, though!
-We looked out on the Pearl’s center square.
+We looked out on to the Pearl’s center square.
 To be fair, we were there for the Pearl experience in general, so we didn’t mind the minimal room.

 The best part of our room was that we could check into our favorite restaurant, La Gloria, without even leaving!
 La Gloria is right across the parking lot, so we could use Yelp to put our names on the list from our room.
 It was awesome.
 La Gloria deserves its own post with way better photos than this.
 The problem is, the food is SO GOOD I cannot stop to photograph it.
 Also, after a La Gloria margarita, taking good photos is way more difficult…